-1. Disclosure as per rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 ol v a: 1 SI No. Requirements Disclosure of each director to remuneration of th of the Bank for the The ratio of the remuneration of each director to the median Part-time Chairman (Non-Executive Independent) Mr. Madhavan Aravamuthan 6.65 x of the Bank for the financial year 2021-22 Managing Director & CEO Mr. C. VR.
-Rajendran 100.31 x Deputy Managing Director Mr. Pralay Mondal# NA 2 The percentage increase in remuneration of each director, Part-time Chairman (Non-Executive Independent) Mr. Madhavan Aravamuthan^ NA CEO, CFO, CS in the financial year 2021-22 Managing Director & CEO Mr. C. VR.
+1. Disclosure as per rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014

+SI No. Requirements Disclosure 1 The ratio of the remuneration of each director to the median remuneration of the employees of the Bank for the financial year 2021-22 Part-time Chairman (Non-Executive Independent) Mr. Madhavan Aravamuthan 6.65 x Managing Director & CEO Mr. C. VR.
+Rajendran 100.31 x Deputy Managing Director Mr. Pralay Mondal # NA 2 remuneration of each director, Part-time Chairman (Non-Executive Independent) Mr. Madhavan Aravamuthan^ NA CEO, CFO, CS in the financial year 2021-22 Managing Director & CEO Mr. C. VR.
 Rajendran® (10.46) % Deputy Managing Director Mr. Pralay Mondal \$ NA Chief Financial Officer Mr. B K Divakara ## (17.53) % Company Secretary Mr. Sijo Varghese 12.50 % 3 The percentage increase/ (decrease) in the median remuneration of employees in the financial year 2021-22 by 16.35% as compared to corresponding previous financial year 2020-21.
 4 The number of permanent employees on the rolls of the Bank as on March 31, 2022 Bank has 4663 permanent employees as on March 31, 20 22.
-5 (decrease) already made in the salaries of employees other than the managerial personnel in the financial year 2021-22 and its comparison with the percentile increase/ (decrease) in the managerial remuneration 20.51% due to increase in head count during the said financial year and hiring at senior management level.
+5 (decrease) already made in the salaries of employees other than the managerial personnel in the financial year 2021-22 and its comparison with the 20.51% due to increase in head count during the said financial year and hiring at senior management level.
 The average percentage of the salaries of the managerial personnel (Managing Director & CEO, Chief Financial Officer and Company Secretary) in the FY 2021-22 has been increased by 2.96 % and increase is due to arrears of the previous period was paid in the Financial Year 2021-22.
 There are no exceptional circumstances for increase in the managerial remuneration.
 6 Affirmation that the remuneration is as per the remuneration policy of the Bank.
 The Bank has Board approved Compensation Policy, which is in line with the RBI guidelines.
 We affirm that the remuneration paid to employees is as per the Compensation Policy of the Bank.

-\Took early retirement from the post of Managing Director & CEO and relieved him from the services on the close of office hours on March 31, 2022.
+\ Took early retirement from the post of Managing Director & CEO and relieved him from the services on the close of office hours on March 31, 2022.